ishant721/SAFAR_SMART/README.md

 -   **Weather Forecaster (`weather_forecaster_agent`):** Provides detailed weather forecasts and advises travelers based on the destination and month.
 -   **Packing List Generator (`packing_list_generator_agent`):** Creates a comprehensive packing list tailored to the holiday type, destination, and expected weather.
 -   **Food & Culture Recommender (`food_culture_recommender_agent`):** Recommends popular local dishes, dining options, and provides insights into cultural norms and etiquette.
--   **Chat Agent (`chat_agent`):** Handles general user questions and can modify the complete trip plan based on user requests, providing an interactive conversational experience.
+-   **Chat Agent (`chat_agent`):** Handles general user questions and can modify the complete trip plan based on user requests, providing an interactive conversational experience, powered by RAG for contextual understanding and dynamic plan adjustments.

 This modular agent-based architecture ensures that each aspect of trip planning is handled by a specialized AI, leading to highly detailed, accurate, and personalized travel itineraries.